 Chocolate Sea Salt Mini Cookies

-These Chocolate Sea Salt Mini Cookies are bite sized chocolate cookies with chocolate chips and sprinkle of sea salt.
+These Chocolate Sea Salt Mini Cookies were a best selling cookie at my bakery and are bite sized chocolate cookies with chocolate chips and sprinkle of sea salt.
 These sweet and salty cookies will satisfy any chocolate craving!

-If you love sweet and salty cookies as much as I do, be sure to check out some of my other favorites like my Sea Salt Black Cocoa Biscotti, Eggless Sea Salt Dark Chocolate Chunk Cookies, or my Brown Butter Caramel Dark Chocolate Cookies.
+If you love sweet and salty cookies as much as I do, be sure to check out some of my other favorites like Sea Salt Black Cocoa Biscotti, Eggless Sea Salt Dark Chocolate Chunk Cookies, Vanilla Sea Salt Chocolate Chip Cookies, or Brown Butter Caramel Dark Chocolate Cookies.

 Why You'll Love This Recipe